uhub/awesome-objective-c/README.md

 * [cordova-plugin-camera-preview/cordova-plugin-camera-preview](https://github.com/cordova-plugin-camera-preview/cordova-plugin-camera-preview) - Cordova plugin that allows camera interaction from HTML code
 * [varshylmobile/TableViewCellFlip](https://github.com/varshylmobile/TableViewCellFlip) - Vertical and Horizontal flip animation for table view cell
 * [LoganWright/SimpleCam](https://github.com/LoganWright/SimpleCam) - A Memory Efficient Drop In Replacement / Alternative for the Native UIImagePicker Camera
-* [YPLiang19/Mango](https://github.com/YPLiang19/Mango) - Mango is a DSL which syntax is very similar to Objective-C，Mango is also an iOS  App hotfix SDK.
-You can use Mango method replace any Objective-C method.
 * [clisuper/CLWeeklyCalendarView](https://github.com/clisuper/CLWeeklyCalendarView) - Weekly calendar view for iphone, scrollable
 * [SpaceMadness/lunar-unity-console](https://github.com/SpaceMadness/lunar-unity-console) - High-performance Unity iOS/Android logger built with native platform UI
 * [chrisjp/CJPAdController](https://github.com/chrisjp/CJPAdController) - A singleton class providing a simple way to add iAd and AdMob ads to a view controller.
 Choose one as the default, fall back to the other.